klarna/klarna-on-demand-ios/README.md

 3. Open Inapp.xcworkspace and code away

 ### Tests
-A pull requests must include tests for the proposed fixes/functionality.
+A pull request must include tests for the proposed fixes/functionality.
 We use [Kiwi](https://github.com/kiwi-bdd/Kiwi) to write our tests and you can find the tests themselves under the *Inapp* project in the *InappTets* folder.

 ## Author